Eyster History, Family Crest & Coats of Arms

 - Henry Eyster Jacobs (1844-1932), American educator and Lutheran theologian

-- John C. Eyster, American Democrat politician, Delegate to Gold Democrat National Convention from Alabama, 1896
+- John C. Eyster, American Democratic Party politician, Delegate to Gold Democrat National Convention from Alabama, 1896

 - Jay A. Eyster, American Republican politician, Candidate for West Virginia State House of Delegates from Jefferson County, 1934; Chair of Jefferson County Republican Party, 1940-41, 1945-52